MadisonCostanza/Insurance-Portfolio-Risk-Analysis/README.md

 that cover the company’s insured properties.
 The analysis ran smoothly, but the client is having issues deciphering the results and what they mean for their business.

-The client expressed that it would be helpful to see calculations of the different risk metrics their output contains.
-Each calculation, also referred to as an exhibit, will have its own table in an excel file that details how the final output was determined.
-The excel will be sent to the client to help them develop a deeper understanding of their exposure.
-We knows that client data can often contain errors or abnormalities and has asked you to clean the data, prepare a set of exhibits, and answer a set of questions.
+The client expressed that it would be helpful to see various risk metrics the data output contains.
+Each risk metric, also referred to as a task below, will have its own interactive Tableau dashboard.
+The Tableau dashboards will be sent to the client to help them develop a deeper understanding of their exposure.
+We knows that client data can often contain errors or abnormalities and has asked you to clean the data, prepare the risk metrics via calculations, and answer a set of questions.
 The loss output provided by the client can be found in Analytical_Assessment_Data.csv.

 Any assumptions or changes to the data you make during this analysis should be clearly stated in the